 The steps to launch Google Chrome through the GUI are as follows:

-2. Access Applications: Once you’ve initiated the activities overview, proceed to view all your installed applications by clicking on the grid icon labeled Show Applications at the bottom of the screen.
+- Access Applications: Next, once you have initiated the activities overview, proceed to view all your installed applications by clicking on the grid icon labeled Show Applications at the bottom of the screen.

-3. Launch Google Chrome: You should now see an overview of all your applications.
+- Launch Google Chrome: Finally, you should now see an overview of all your applications.
 Look for the Google Chrome icon and click it to launch the browser.
-If you’ve installed multiple versions (stable, beta, or unstable), each one will be separately listed, e.g., Google Chrome (Stable), Google Chrome (Beta), or Google Chrome (Unstable).
+If you have installed multiple versions (stable, beta, or unstable), each one will be separately listed, e.g., Google Chrome (Stable), Google Chrome (Beta), or Google Chrome (Unstable).
 Click on the desired version to launch it.

 Additional Google Chrome Commands

-Understanding how to properly manage Google Chrome on Rocky Linux involves a few essential tasks – keeping the browser updated, removing it if necessary, and learning how to disable or enable the repository for future installations.
+Beyond installation, understanding how to properly manage Google Chrome on Rocky Linux involves keeping the browser updated, removing it if necessary, and learning how to disable or enable the repository for future installations.

 Update Google Chrome

-While Google Chrome typically notifies users of available updates if installed through the DNF package manager, manually checking for updates is still a good practice.
+While Google Chrome typically notifies users of available updates if installed through the DNF package manager, manually checking for updates remains a good practice nonetheless.

 In your terminal, run the following command: